Ralph Yirikian: General Director at VivaCell-MTS

 VivaCell grew quickly and in 2007, the company's only shareholder, Fattouch Group, agreed to sell 80% of its shares to Mobile TeleSystems PJSC (MTS), the largest mobile operator in the Commonwealth of Independent States and the Russian Federation.
 As of today, VivaCell-MTS (MTS Armenia CJSC) shareholders are 80% MTS Group (Mobile TeleSystems PJSC) and 20% - Lebanese Fattouche Group.
 Yirikian stayed as the General Manager of VivaCell-MTS after the acquisition by MTS.
-Under his leadership, the company continued striving and achieved new heights, such as being the first to roll out 3G based on UMTS/HSPA (Universal Mobile Telecommunications System / High Speed Packet Access) technology in Armenia, launched on April 17, 2009, which was a defining moment for the Armenian population.
-The introduction of 3G opened up new opportunities for the business and everyday life in the country.
-Further, on December 20, 2010, VivaCell-MTS launched the first 4G/LTE network in Armenia.
+He oversaw the company's rollout of the country's first 3G network based on UMTS/HSPA (Universal Mobile Telecommunications System / High Speed Packet Access) technology in Armenia.
+On December 20, 2010, VivaCell-MTS launched the first 4G/LTE network in Armenia.